akobashikawa/rsg-workshop/README.md

 # Workshop

-## Hello World
+## Hello World Component

-Show hello world message.
+Use component to show hello world.

 ---